 I have decided to structure my day and to stick to my schedule as closely as possible--to have designated spaces for designated tasks.
 It keeps me from feeling lethargic.
 And it helps to wear out the monotony of days punctuated by fear.

-7:00 Breakfast of papaya and Danish pastry—something sweet to awaken my taste buds--and c-o-f-f-e-e!
+7:00 Breakfast of papaya and Danish pastry in my Dining Area—something sweet to awaken my taste buds--and c-o-f-f-e-e!
 Ah, what would I ever do without coffee?
 Two glasses of water with my meds.

 7:30 Mug of extra coffee in hand, I stare out of the window to watch isolated people on the golf course.
 A few workers in buggies are doing maintenance work.
 A lone couple are walking side-by-side on the fairway.

 I look for the daily sighting of my white “bird of prey."
 It's now perched on one of the big trees.
 This is perhaps one of the birds I hear calling each other towards sundown as I play in the course.
 Presently, a smaller black bird joins it, and wanting more privacy, it flies out to land on another tree across the fairway.

 8:00 Time to watch BBC News.
 I go back to my bedroom.
 It’s 1:00a.m.
 UK time, so this should be a good summary of the events of the past 24 hours.
 Trump is threatening to withdraw US contribution to WHO as he isn’t satisfied with its work.
 What bad timing for us.
 But what perfect timing if you're looking for a scapegoat.
 I throw up my arms in disgust and promptly tone down the volume, averting my eyes so I don't have to look at his face. . .
 Perhaps a bit of more promising news: a vaccine is being developed in Australia and if successful, could be ready on a selected basis by the end of the year!

 8:30 In my study, I scroll down for early morning messages from my two chat groups whilst glancing at emails on my laptop.